corda/corda/docs/source/corda-network/governance-structure.md

 Governance Structure
 ====================

-We at R3 believe it is critically important that we should not control Corda Network going forwards, and that it should be governed transparently, with a fair and representative structure that can deliver a stable operating environment for its members in the long term.
+It is critically important that a commercial entity should not control Corda Network going forwards, and that it should be governed transparently, with a fair and representative structure that can deliver a stable operating environment for its members in the long term.

-We have decided to set up a Corda Network Foundation, using a not-for-profit legal entity type known as a Stichting, residing in the Netherlands.
-This is a legal entity suited for governance activities, able to act commercially, with limited liability but no shareholders, capital or dividends.
-It is defined in a set of Articles of Association and By-laws.
+A separate entity called Corda Network Foundation will be set up, using a not-for-profit legal entity type known as a Stichting, residing in the Netherlands.
+This type is suited for governance activities, able to act commercially, with limited liability but no shareholders, capital or dividends.
+Its constitution is defined in a set of Articles of Association and By-laws.

 A Foundation will enable Network members to be involved with, and also understand, how decisions are made (including around issues of identity and permission), building trust and engagement from a wide range of stakeholders.
 We believe